 - About 50% of people with panic disorder have experienced nocturnal panic attacks at least once in their lifetime, or a panic attack that wakes you during sleep.
 31

-- The specific phobia of falling asleep is called somniphobia.
-Those that struggle with it might experience extreme fear of going to sleep, for reasons such as fear that something bad will happen to them while they sleep (such as sleepwalking, sleep paralysis, or dying in your sleep).
+- The specific phobia of falling asleep is called somniphobia, which is often a more intense than sleep anxiety.
+Those that struggle with it might experience extreme fear of sleep, for reasons such as fear that something bad will happen to them while they sleep (such as sleepwalking, sleep paralysis, or dying in your sleep).
 32

 - 70-91% of those with PTSD also struggle with falling and staying asleep.
 33